danielribeiro/github-diff-highlight-extension/README.md

 My fork of [jquery-syntaxhighlighter](https://github.com/balupton/jquery-syntaxhighlighter) is included inline in the project.
 It essentially removes borders on the highlighted pre elements.

-To buid the extension, just run
+To build the extension, just run

 ```bash
 $ ./package.sh